dimart10/machine-learning/README.md

 If you run into any trouble, check you have installed all the packages included in the script.
 If that's not the problem, please [open an issue or submit a pull request with the fix](#contributing).

+### Data format

+Every algorithm has its own main function with an example data-set & its training/evaluation.
+But if you want, you can use your own data.
+To do so, you must know that the `train()` function will always receive a numpy array containing 1 row for each example, each of its columns representing one of its attributes; except the last one, which is an integer indicating the classification group it belongs to.

+For example, if you are classifying fruit images you can use 0 to represent apple, 1 for banana and 2 for pear.
+Also, each row would contain the [flattened] information of each one of the data-set images.

 ## Built With

 * [Python 3](https://www.python.org/downloads/)